-3.2 Topography properties
+3.2 Topography Properties

-Three dimensional AFM pictures of $In_2O_3$ : Sn samples at various tin doping are illustrated in figure (4).
-Table (2) shows that the AFM parameters are varied with rising tin doping.
-It is observed that the roughness of ITO samples decreases from 4.68 to 2 nm with rising tin content in the samples, because the lowering in the vacancy defects and the rearrangement of atoms in the samples.
-The morphological measurements show that the samples have highly uniformity surface and such surface can be used in solar cells or photo-detector.
+Three-dimensional AFM pictures of In_2O_3 : Sn samples at various tin doping are illustrated in Figure 4.
+Table 2 shows that the AFM parameters are varied with rising tin doping.
+The roughness of ITO samples decreases from 4.68 to 2 nm with rising tin content in the samples due to lower vacancy defects and the rearrangement of atoms in the samples.
+The morphological measurements show that the samples have high uniformity surface and such surface can be used in solar cells or photodetector.

-The grain size (D) values of ITO samples are changing as 107, 95, 96, 100, 77nm for tin content 0, 5, 10, 15, 20 wt% respectively.
-The size of the grains transformed from microstructure to nanostructure when tin doped with indium oxide.
+The grain size (D) values of ITO samples are 107, 95, 96, 100, and 77 nm for tin content 0, 5, 10, 15, and 20 wt%, respectively.
+The size of the grains transformed from microstructure to nanostructure when tin was doped with indium oxide.
 AFM study reveals that the grain size and the surface roughness of ITO samples are strongly dependent on the concentration of the tin content in the samples.